 The chance of defects or flaws after liposuction with

 Will I have loose skin after liposuction?

 No, you will not have loose skin following liposuction.
 When liposuction is done properly, the skin re-drapes and retracts to conform to the underlying tissue.
 Skin elasticity is vital to a good procedure.
-For this reason, Dr. Cohen will perform a thorough examination to determine your skin elasticity.
-If he finds it may not support the new contours following liposuction, he may recommend other treatment. *
+For this reason,

 Are there post liposuction scars?

 How long do I need to wear the compression garment?